abialemuel/Monitoring-App/README.md

 # Monitoring App

-This service probes devices using the Blackbox Prometheus module created and managed by DPE https://gitlab.playcourt.id/telkom-digital/dpe/std/impl/netmonk/prometheus-exporter.
+This service probes devices using the http module.
 You can configure the devices to probe by adding entries to the `probe_config.yaml` file.

 ## Features

-- **Performance Monitoring**: Continuously monitors device performance using the Blackbox module.
+- **Performance Monitoring**: Continuously monitors device performance using the http module.
 - **Error Tracking and Diagnostics**: Automatically detects and logs errors encountered during probing.
 - **Real-Time Alerts**: Integrates with Datadog to provide real-time alerts on performance issues.
 - **Code-Level Diagnostics**: Uses Datadog APM for tracing probe executions and diagnosing latency issues.

 ## APM Integration

 The APM integration in this service leverages Datadog to provide synthetic monitoring.
-By wrapping the execution of the Blackbox module with Datadog traces, we can monitor the latency and performance of each probe.
+By wrapping the execution of the http module with Datadog traces, we can monitor the latency and performance of each probe.

 ### Benefits